Person digging in dirt and featured nature books

 🎧 Audiobook

-Earth’s unique ecosystems are delicate and irreplaceable—like many of the best things in life, once they’re gone, they’re gone for good.
-A Month in the Country reminds us of this fragility through its achingly beautiful descriptions of high summer in rural England and a quiet tale of forbidden love.
-An ex-soldier, scarred by the Great War, is commissioned to restore an ancient wall painting in a remote village church.
-Arriving with little more than the clothes on his back, he sleeps in the bell tower and spends his days immersed in slow, meticulous work.
+Earth’s unique ecosystems are delicate and precious.
+Like many of the best things in life, once they’re gone, they are gone forever.
+A Month in the Country reminds us of this, with its heart-achingly evocative descriptions of high summer in rural England and a tale of forbidden love.
+An ex-soldier from the Great War is commissioned to restore an ancient wall painting in a remote church.
+He arrives in the village with barely more than the clothes on his back, sleeping in the bell tower by night and carrying out his painstaking work during the day.
+Carr riffs on themes of lost opportunity, the power of friendship, and solace in nature, in a way that is reminiscent of the more recent—and brilliant—The Offing by Benjamin Myers (also available on Libby!).

 Entangled LifeEntangled Life by Merlin Sheldrake